TremeschinArchive/ModularMusicVisualizer/README.md

 # Running

+Linux users can skip to the next section.

 This project isn't extensively tested on Windows, feedback appreciated.
 MacOS instructions should be similar or equal to Linux ones, though feedback required for steps and if it even works there.

 I'll also be referring to where the source code folder of MMV is located at using the keyword `ROOT`, like the `LICENSE` file under `ROOT/LICENSE`.